damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 Then you just open the file, fill in with your name, Twitter handle, and the post category, then you'll be good to start writing.

+### Style Guide

+At GitLab, we use American English as the standard written language.

+GitLab content primarily follows [AP Style](http://www.apstylebook.com/online/?do=chapter), the guide for which is searchable online.
+Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
+To learn about GitLab's advanced formatting system, check out our [Markdown Guide](https://gitlab.com/help/user/markdown.md).

 ### Body structure

 Just below the frontmatter, start writing your post, including the sections as follows: